wridgeu/UI5-websockets/readme.md

 ## NodeJS WebSocket Server for Testing

-Simple NodeJS WebSocket Package [ws](https://github.com/websockets/ws)
+I'm using a simple NodeJS WebSocket Package calles "[ws](https://github.com/websockets/ws)" to spin up a samll `WebSocketServer` for some testing.

 ## Credits